12 Inspirational Over-40 Health and Fitness Influencers

 Why you should follow her: The world’s oldest living female competitive bodybuilder–that should be enough to earn Ernestine your respect (and your follow).
-She share some insight into her day to day life on her Instagram: one day she is sharing about a group walk she joined, and the next she’s talking about a zoom workout she’s hosting via her website.
+She shares some insight into her day-to-day life on her Instagram: one day she is sharing about a group walk she joined, and the next she’s talking about a Zoom workout she’s hosting via her website.

 Follow her @shepherdernestine

 Who: Iris Davis, 78